code16/sharp/docs/guide/building-menu.md

     public function build(): self
     {
         return $this
-            ->addEntityLink('person', 'People', 'fas fa-user')
+            ->addEntityLink('post', 'Posts', 'fas fa-file')
-            ->addEntityLink('feature', 'Features', 'fas fa-superpowers');
+            ->addEntityLink('category', 'Categories', 'fas fa-folder');
     }
 }
 ```

-Given that `feature` and 'person' should be entities defined in the config file.
-Sharp will create a link either to the Entity List, to the dashboard or to a [single Show Page](single-show.md) (depending on the entity configuration).
+In this example, "post" and "category" should be entities defined in the config file.
+Sharp will create a link either to the Entity List, to the Dashboard or to a [single Show Page](single-show.md) (depending on the entity configuration).

 ### Link to an external URL